- Donna Frasca

 Yesterday started off ok, like a normal day doing normal things until death hit.
 My best friends 120 pound, 9 year old dog suddenly was transitioned to the Rainbow Bridge.
 On top of that my brother-in-law unexpectedly passed away which as I type this, am still in disbelief.

-I of all people should have picked up on something like death's door was a knocking.
+I, of all people, should have picked up on something like death's door was knocking.

 How did I not SEE this coming?